 If you would prefer then you may book to have your scuba diving examination in Cairns, prior to your reef tour.

 The cost is often lower than with your own doctor, as it is a common examination here.
 Pre-booking your appointment is strongly recommended.Please note that medical examinations are conducted by doctors at your own expense.
 The dive centre has no control over the results – if the doctor deems that you are not fit to dive then this decision is final and you will not be permitted to participate in scuba diving during your reef tour – however snorkelling is a great alternative.

-Medical Centers Cairns, specialising in scuba dive examinations
+Medical Centres Cairns, specialising in scuba dive examinations

 Cairns Central Medical Centre 112a Cairns Central Shopping Centre, McLeod Street, Cairns Phone: +61 (7) 4031 3717 Email: c[email protected]